kyledavis109/Kyles-React-Spotify-App/README.md

 4. Once you have installed everything and are setup, you are ready to clone the repository.
 To clone the repository, open up a terminal and run `git clone https://github.com/kyledavis109/React-Music-Project.git` to clone the repository into a folder on your computer.

-5. This is only the front end of the application and you will need to also clone the API of this app from my repository at the address [API Repo](https://github.com/kyledavis109/React-Express).
+5. This is only the frontend of the application and you will need to also clone the API of this app from my repository at the address [API Repo](https://github.com/kyledavis109/React-Express).

 6. You will need a few npm packages installed to run this app.
 To install the packages, in the terminal navigate to the root folder of the repository and then run `npm i `